Predictive Low Rank Matrix Learning under Partial Observations: Mixed-Projection ADMM: Computational Results

-\item With the exception of the experiments for which $n=100$, Algorithm \ref{alg:ADMM} always produced solutions that achieved a superior $R^2$ value when used as a predictor for the side information compared to Fast-Impute, Soft-Impute, Iterative-SVD and ScaledGD.
-This observation supports the notion that encouraging that the reconstructed matrix is a good linear predictor of the side information is instrumental in producing higher quality estimates of the partially observed matrix.
+\item {With the exception of the experiments for which $n=100$, Algorithm \ref{alg:ADMM} and Fast-Impute-Side always produced solutions that achieved a superior $R^2$ value when used as a predictor for the side information compared to Fast-Impute, Soft-Impute, Iterative-SVD and ScaledGD.
+There is no significant difference between $R^2$ value achieved by the output of Algorithm $\ref{alg:ADMM}$ compared to that of Fast-Impute-Side.}

-\item The runtime of Algorithm \ref{alg:ADMM} is competitive with that of the other methods.
+\item {The runtime of Algorithm \ref{alg:ADMM} is competitive with that of the other methods.
 The runtime of Algorithm \ref{alg:ADMM} is less than of Soft-Impute and Iterative-SVD but greater than that of Fast-Impute.
+The runtime for Algorithm $\ref{alg:ADMM}$ was less than that of Fast-Impute-Side for $n < 2000$ but greater than for $n \geq 2000$.
 For experiments with $n \leq 2000$, Table \ref{tbl_lrml4:N_time} illustrates that ScaledGD was the method with the fastest execution time (however as previously mentioned the returned solutions were of low quality).
-The runtime of Algorithm \ref{alg:ADMM}, Fast-Impute, Soft-Impute and iterate SVD appear to grow linearly with $n$.
+The runtime of Algorithm \ref{alg:ADMM}, Fast-Impute, Fast-Impute-Side, Soft-Impute and Iterative-SVD appear to grow linearly with $n$.}

 \item Figure \ref{fig_lrml4:synthetic_N_timing} illustrates that the computation of the solution for \eqref{opt_lrml4:U_prob} is the computational bottleneck in the execution of Algorithm \ref{alg:ADMM} in this set of experiments, followed next by the computation of the solution for \eqref{opt_lrml4:P_prob}.
 Empirically, we observe that the solution time of \eqref{opt_lrml4:U_prob}, \eqref{opt_lrml4:V_prob}, \eqref{opt_lrml4:P_prob} and \eqref{opt_lrml4:Z_prob} appear to scale linearly with the number of rows $n$.
 This observation is consistent with the computational complexities derived for each subproblem of Algorithm \ref{alg:ADMM} in Section \ref{sec_lrml4:admm}.